-- 1.11 The Steering Group has developed the Neighbourhood Plan through extensive engagement with the community including: - Public meetings, exhibitions and drop-in events; - Face-to-face sessions with local organisations including schools, scouts and guides and other young peoples' groups, the business forum and voluntary and interest groups such as residents' associations; - A Community Survey questionnaire distributed to all households; - Leaflet drop to all houses in the Parish; - Regular newsletters and press releases distributed to local media and other organisations; - Presentations at key stages of the Plan; - Presence at Parish and village events. - 1.12 Discussions with St Albans District Council have taken place on each of the topic areas covered by the Plan. - 1.13 A Consultation Statement containing full detail of how the plan has sought to engage accompanies this Submission Version Neighbourhood Plan.
+- 1.11 The Steering Group has developed the Neighbourhood Plan through extensive engagement with the community including: - Public meetings, exhibitions and drop-in events; - Face-to-face sessions with local organisations including schools, scouts and guides and other young peoples' groups, the business forum and voluntary and interest groups such as residents' associations; - A Community Survey questionnaire distributed to all households; - Leaflet drop to all houses in the Parish; - Regular newsletters and press releases distributed to local media and other organisations; - Presentations at key stages of the Plan; - Presence at Parish and village events. - 1.12 Discussions with St Albans District Council have taken place on each of the topic areas covered by the Plan.
+A full detail of the consultation is included in the Consultation Statement.